matacoder/senior/README.md

 # Release Strategy
 ## Centralized (Trunk Based) approach

-Trunk-based development is a version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+Trunk-based development is a version control management practice where developers merge small, frequent updates to a core "trunk" or main branch.
 Since it streamlines merging and integration phases, it helps achieve CI/CD and increases software delivery and organizational performance.

 ## GitFlow approach